JonathanStefanov/fastbooker/README.md

 ## Background

-FastBooker is a custom solution to improve the seat booking experience in our university library.
-It was created after reverse-engineering the Affluences API, allowing for a deeper understanding of its functionalities and limitations.
-This knowledge was instrumental in developing an application that not only resolves the issues of the Affluences system but also enhances the overall user experience.
+FastBooker is a custom solution designed to enhance the seat booking experience in university libraries.
+Developed after reverse-engineering the Affluences API, this project aims to address and improve upon the limitations of the existing system.

 ## Problem with the Current Affluences System

-The Affluences app, currently used for booking library seats, presents several challenges:
+The Affluences app, used for booking library seats, has several issues:
-- **Inefficient Booking Workflow**: Requires booking each 2-hour slot separately for the full day, redirecting to the home page after each booking.
+- **Inefficient Booking Workflow**: It requires booking each 2-hour slot separately for a full day, with a redirection to the home page after each booking.
-- **No Seat Number Search**: Lacks the ability to search for seats by their number, leading to a time-consuming process.
+- **Lack of Seat Number Search**: There's no functionality to search for seats by their numbers, leading to a tedious scrolling process.

 ## FastBooker Solution

-Utilizing insights from the reverse-engineered Affluences API, FastBooker offers a streamlined and user-friendly booking process.
+Leveraging the insights from reverse-engineering the Affluences API, FastBooker offers an intuitive and efficient seat booking process.
 Key features include:
-- 📅 **Intuitive Date Selection**: Select dates easily (Today, Tomorrow, Day After Tomorrow) without complex calendar navigation.
+- 📅 **Intuitive Date Selection**: Easily choose dates (Today, Tomorrow, Day After Tomorrow) without the hassle of a complex calendar.
-- 🔍 **Seat Number Search**: Quickly locate and book seats by their numbers.
+- 🔍 **Seat Number Search**: Find and book seats quickly by their numbers.
-- 🕒 **Whole Day Booking**: Book seats for the entire day effortlessly, an essential feature for exam preparations.
+- 🕒 **Whole Day Booking**: Conveniently book seats for the entire day, a crucial feature during exam times.

+Visit the app here: [FastBooker](https://fastbooker.vercel.app/)

 ## Getting Started

-This project is built with [Next.js](https://nextjs.org/), initiated using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This project is built with [Next.js](https://nextjs.org/), started with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### Running the Development Server